CztCFfSNI/PeerEvaluation/README.md

 Zitao- Wrote application_controller.rb code for setting two different roles(students and admin) and asking users to sign up with a specific role before doing any other actions.
 Wrote students_controller.rb code for preventing students from entering pages without authority.
 Wrote some codes in views and now users' roles will determine the authority and the views you see.

 Sparsh - Wrote some code in teams_controller.rb to add and remove students from a team.
 The function iterates through user input (list of student emails) and pushes them to @team.students.
-Also wrote some code to validate email addresses using regex.
+Wrote some code to validate email addresses using regex.
 Also wrote some code to check if the person currently logged in is a student or not.

 Mohith- Wrote the Integration test for the Controllers.
 Worked on the Models and the Controller tests to test the objects.
 Working on finishing up validations and testing.